 Lie Number 3: I was born on US soil, so I am obligated to pay taxes.

 - Freedom Law School is celebrating its 20th year of educating people about IRS tax freedom.
-The head of Freedom Law School, Peymon Fatteh, is a very different from my personal approach.
+The head of Freedom Law School, Peymon Mottahedeh, is a very different from my personal approach.
 Peymon avoids all the esoteric woo-woo things that I love to delve into.
 He goes straight by the law as it is published and has excellent courses backing up everything he says.
 He stands firm in his refutation of many other IRS Tax freedom approaches.
 And he won against the IRS long ago when they tried to sue him for half a million dollars.
 He has a live show every Thursday at 7pm.

 - You Have the Right has a weekly conference call as well.
-Sometimes it covers other freedom issues, but 90% of the time there is live coaching on how to deal with the IRS at any stage of engagement with them.
+Sometimes it covers other freedom issues such as foreclosure defense, but 90% of the time there is live coaching on how to deal with the IRS at any stage of engagement with them.
 It is very encouraging to hear the success stories live.

 - Truth Attack is a long-lived tax activism network.

-- Attorney Lowell “Larry” Becraft is featured on the Innocence DVD and aggressively debunks a number of esoteric woo-woo things.
+- Attorney Lowell “Larry” Becraft is featured on the Innocence DVD and aggressively debunks a number of esoteric woo-woo approaches to tax freedom.
 He also runs the Dixieland Law Journal.
 He body-slammed the IRS in the landmark court decision U.S. V. LLOYD R. LONG

 - My personal approach is somewhat esoteric and based on citizenship as a state national and separation between the living man and the commercial entity ascribed to me at birth.
 I was personally referred to an attorney that performed the Revocation of Election (ROE) himself in the 80s.
 You Have the Right provides the same process for little or no cost.
 Similar forms and arguments are found here as well for free.